eclipse-consulting/ai_dev_workflow/README.md

 in output directory

 ## Caution
 If you are a software developer, and you automate all software development, then you will probably eventually be fired by your own software.
+It gets worse.
+Even if you are not a professional software developer, and you automate your job using software, you will probably eventually be fired by your own software.